VirtualBrightPlayz/EXILEDRoundMods/README.md

 ## Config

+The `.` is just a subcategory in the config.
+See example for more.

+### rm_rng.weapons

+Description: The items (by number) that are seen to the plugin as weapons.

+Type: List

+Default: 13, 20, 24, 23, 21, 30, 16, 26, 25

+### rm_rng.meds

+Description: The items (by number) that are seen to the plugin as medical items.

+Type: List

+Default: 33, 14, 34

+### rm_rng.samescps

+Description: The classes (by number) used for the mod SINGLESCPTYPE (yes, you can use non-SCP classes, but I wouldn't do it).

+Type: List

+Default: 5, 9, 3, 0, 16, 17

+### rm_rng.bossscps

+Description: The classes (by number) used for the mod SCPBOSS (yes, you can use non-SCP classes, but I wouldn't do it).

+Type: List

+Default: 9, 3, 0, 16, 17

 ### rm_max_mods

 Description: The maximum amount of mods used at a time.
 Can be overridden via RA commands.